smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Menu/index.md

 Every template has a main menu button.
 The position of this button varies between templates and cannot be removed from the template.
 Some OEMs may format certain templates to not display the main menu button if you have no menu items (such as the navigation map view).
 !!!

-## Setting a Menu Style
+## Setting the Menu Layout
-Core v6.0+ supports displaying menu items as tiles or as a list depending on OEM.
-To see if the display supports menu tiles check @![iOS] `self.sdlManager.systemCapabilityManager.defaultMainWindowCapability'`s `menuLayoutsAvailable` !@@![android,javaEE,javaSE] `//ToDo - add info`!@ property.
-To set a menu layout please set the `screenManager`s  `menuConfiguration` property.
-The default layout is `list` if none is set.
+If connected to a newer head unit (RPC v.6.0+) you may have the option to display menu items as a grid of tiles in addition to the default list layout.
+To find out if the display supports menu tiles, check the system capability manager's @![iOS]`defaultMainWindowCapability.menuLayoutsAvailable`!@@![android,javaEE,javaSE] `getDefaultMainWindowCapability().getMenuLayoutsAvailable()`!@ property after successfully connecting to the head unit.
+To set the menu layout using the screen manager, you will need to set the `screenManager`s `menuConfiguration` property.

 !!!
 Note
 If `menuConfiguration` is set after a menu already exists, sub-menu layouts will not be updated.
 A new menu will have to be set to see the new sub-menu layout.